 PRK has been typically recommended for people with thin corneas or if you are involved in contact sports.
 PRK for these indications has been largely replaced with the SMILE procedure which has a quick recovery of vision, unlike PRK, and contact sports are not a contraindication.

 What Happens During PRK?

-A PRK procedure typically takes about 15 minutes to complete, according to the American Academy of Ophthalmology.
-Your eyes will be numbed with drops, and your doctor will use a device to keep you from blinking.
-You'll be asked to look at a target light during the procedure.
+The PRK procedure typically takes about 10 minutes to complete, according to the American Academy of Ophthalmology.
+Your eyes will be numbed with drops, and your doctor will use a lid holder to keep you from blinking.
+You will be asked to look at a target light during the procedure.
 You should not worry about eye movement during the procedure since the laser has a computer guided eye tracker that tracks the eye more than 1000 times a second.
 You should not feel any pain during the procedure.

 Your doctor will remove a thin layer of cells (epithelium) from the central two thirds of your cornea.
-A laser will then be used to reshape your eye.
+A laser will then be used to reshape your cornea.
 The reshaping will be based on measurements taken before your surgery.
 You can have wavefront- guided, wavefront optimized and topography-guided PRK.
 All have excellent outcomes with more than 98% of patients seeing 20/20 or better with both eyes open.

-The cell-removal step makes PRK different than LASIK surgery, say researchers writing in the journal Current Opinion in Ophthalmology.
-In a LASIK surgical procedure, your doctor creates a flap from your cornea, and that flap is folded up to give the laser access to your eye.
-In most PRK procedures, no flap is created.
-That can make PRK a good option for people who might develop health issues, such as scarring, from the creation of a flap.
-It can also make PRK ideal for people with eyes that don't have enough tissue to make a flap.
+The cell-removal step makes PRK different from LASIK surgery, say researchers writing in the journal Current Opinion in Ophthalmology.
+In a LASIK surgical procedure, your doctor creates a flap from your cornea, and that flap is folded up to give the laser access to your cornea.
+With PRK, no flap is created.
+This makes PRK ideal for people who have thin corneas.

-If the surgery works perfectly, you should have crisp vision that allows you to avoid wearing glasses or contact lenses some or even all of the time.
-But your eyes will need time to heal, and you may have blurred vision while that healing process takes place.
+You should have crisp vision following surgery that will give you the freedom from having to depend on glasses or contacts.
+Your eyes will need time to heal, and you may have blurred vision while that healing process takes place.

 PRK Comes in Many Forms